Roasted Jalapeno Tomato Salsa Baked Goat Cheese

 9. Stir in cilantro, salt, and vinegar.
 Taste and re-season if necessary.

 Three jalapeños in this recipe is HOT.
 If you can’t handle hot, slice the jalapeños open vertically and remove the seeds before roasting or reduce the amount of jalapeños all together.
-This salsa is fantastic over a cheesy omelet as well!
+We have come to really love this salsa and make it often.
+Three jalapenos for a double batch is the perfect amount of heat for us.
+If you are making this in order to make the salsa baked goat cheese be sure to make a double batch so you have extra for snacking!
+This salsa is also fantastic over a cheesy omelet or in migas.

 Posted in Easy, Snacks/Appetizers